kureinmaxim/ApiAi/README.md

 > **Note:** Always activate the virtual environment before running the application.
 On Windows, use `.venv\Scripts\activate`, on macOS/Linux use `source venv/bin/activate`.

+> **Installed Version:** The Windows installer does NOT require administrator privileges and installs to `%LOCALAPPDATA%\ApiAi` (user directory).
+The virtual environment `.venv` is created automatically in the same folder on first run.

 ## Configuration
 On first run, the application creates `config_qt.json` automatically.